I can’t count the number of times that I’ve started with a new client, only to find a Google Ads search campaign that is set up totally wrong.

 You can expect an entire blog post about ecommerce landing pages soon, but for now I will provide you with a list of some of the most essential elements of an ecommerce landing page:

 - A good title (should match with your ad)

-- Good, attention grabbing photos
+- High-res, attention grabbing photos

-- Some supporting copy, like product benefits
+- Supporting copy, like product benefits

 - Social proof, like testimonials

-- A call to action (The color should be different from your brand identity)
+- A call to action (the color should be different from your brand identity)

 To bring this all together, try using a clean design that guides the user through your page.

 Once your Google Ads campaigns are running, you’ll need a way to gauge how they are doing.
 I’ll list some of the most common KPIs (Key Performance Indicators) that will tell you how your campaign is doing, and how you can improve them.